alexandreparra/tinyconfig/README.md

 Each key-value pair is evaluated by line, one line means one key and one value, the delimiter to define what is a key and what is a value, is the equal sign '='.

-**Keys** can be underscore separated strings like: `some_key`, `SomeKey` and are case-sensitive.
+**Keys** can be underscore separated strings like: `some_key`, or normal non-spaced strings like:
+`SomeKey`.
+Keys are **case-sensitive**.

-**Values** can start with any alphanumeric character, dot '.', or hyphen '-', making value very flexible, you can visualize some of them as:
+**Values** can start with any alphanumeric character, dot '.', or hyphen '-', some examples:
 - Integers: `1`, `100`, `-5`.
 - Floats: `5.56`, `.5`, `-10.2`
 - Strings: `Some string`, `my.domain.example`, `underscore_separated`

-But as long as they start with any of the characters describe, everything inside the value is permitted.
+After reading the first valid character on the value, tinyconfig accepts any symbols, spaces, and all valid characters until it finds an end of line '\n' or end of file (EOF).

+Whitespaces at the beginning and end are trimmed out of the value.

 **Comments:**
 - A # represents a line comment (the only available in tinyconfig).
-- Everything in front of the # will be ignored until a new line is found or end of file.
+- Everything in front of the # will be ignored until a new line is found or an end of file.

 **Whitespaces:**
 - All whitespaces are ignored when reading the key, equal sign, and before reading a value.